 System of Records Notice (SORN)

-A system of records is a group of any records under the control of any Federal agency from which information is retrieved by a unique personal identifier, such as the name of the individual or by some identifying number, symbol, or other identifying distinction assigned to the individual.
-Once records are determined to be retrieved by a unique personal identifier, a SORN (formal notice) is published in the Federal Register to notify the public about the purpose for which PII is collected, from whom it is collected, what type of PII is collected, how the PII is shared externally (through routine use(s)) and who to contact to access and amend records maintained by FERC.
+The Privacy Act of 1974, as amended, defines a system of records as a group of any records under the control of any Federal agency from which information is retrieved by a unique personal identifier, such as the name of the individual or by some identifying number, symbol, or other identifying distinction assigned to the individual.
+Records retrieved by a unique personal identifier, requires FERC to publish a SORN (formal notice) in the Federal Register, notifying the public about the purpose for which PII is collected, from whom it is collected, what type of PII is collected, how the PII is shared externally (through routine use(s)), and who to contact to access and amend records maintained by FERC.
+When a significant change occurs in a system of records, then, its SORN will need to be revised and republished in the Federal Register.

 Select the following FERC's exemptions to the Privacy Act